steltenpower/PowerGists/animation.md

 - A more technically detailed article in Nature: ["Cut the tyranny of copy-and-paste with these coding tools"](https://www.nature.com/articles/d41586-022-00563-z), 28 February 2022

 ## THE END
-(Thanks to everybody honestly pointing me at nerd speak to get rid off in the draft versions or motivating me to keep going to make it just right.)
+(Thanks to everybody honestly pointing me at nerd speak to get rid off in the draft versions, or motivating me to keep going to make it just right.)

 ## TODO
 - Buy the 1 stock photo and check other licensing